Overview

 Gameday Speech

 Gameday speeches are to be done in teams.
-Biweekly, I will give you two journal articles from a refereed journal to read and summarize in a 7 slide gameday speech.
-Which article you read will depend on whether your group number is odd or even.
+Biweekly, your team will find a journal article from a refereed journal to read and summarize in an 8 slide gameday speech.
+You need to pick an article that none of the group members have read (previous gameday speech) and that hasn’t already been presented in class.

-• Slide 1: Title of the article, the names of the author(s), and the name(s) of the presenters.
+• Slide 1: Title of the article, the names of the author(s), source of the article, and the name(s) of the presenters.
+If you have a team member who did not participate in reading the article or making the slides, DO NOT put their name on this slide.
+They will receive an automatic 0.

 • Slide 2-3: Summarize the overarching themes of the article(s).
 Discuss the research goal(s) of the paper in at least 6 bullet points.